-After you have loaded data or if you are accessing preexisting data in HDFS that have metadata in Hive, you can access this data alongside HDFS by using high-performance analytics procedures.
+After you have loaded data or if you are accessing preexisting data in HDFS that have metadata in Hive, you can access this data alongside HDFS by using high-performance analytical procedures.
 The following HPLOGISTIC procedure statements perform the analysis in alongside-HDFS mode.
 These statements are similar to the PROC HPLOGISTIC example in the previous sections.
-However, whenever you use the Hadoop engine, you must execute the analysis in asymmetric mode to cause the execution to occur alongside HDFS.